 The Dewey Square Park is easily accessible by Commuter Rail from South Station or Red Line subway from South Station.

 The goal of the Dewey Demonstration Gardens is to create a space that is visually lively all year-round while providing an educational playground for sustainable, urban, gardening practices.
-We have pollinator plants to attract beneficial insects, unusual edible plants, a rain garden comprised of native plants of the Northeast and a dedicated area for urban composting.
-With this combination of green techniques, we’ve created a learning laboratory for our Green and Grow apprentices, interns and our visitors who enjoy the Greenway every day.
-Visit the Greenway blog to find out more about the pollinator garden, the raised edible garden, the rain garden and our urban composting area.
+We have pollinator plants to attract beneficial insects, unusual edible plants, as well as a rain garden comprised of native plants of the Northeast.
+With this combination of green techniques, we’ve created a demonstration space for Greenway visitors.

 Our demonstration gardens include an area for teaching and learning.
 We are currently seeking programs for our big table which could include cooking and gardening demos or lectures and talks on food, gardening and the environment.
 If you are interested in conducting a program download our call.